Last reviewed 20 April 2021

 The guidance was updated in July when a recommendation was added for staff in any other situation when in a care home to wear a mask.
 It applies to staff in any role working in staff only areas, such as staff common rooms, offices, laundry rooms, kitchens, etc. Staff working alone in a private area are exempt.
 However, they are required to wear a mask if they leave the private work area to move through the care home building, eg on an errand, or for meal breaks.

 The document is accompanied by a video guide, Putting on and Removing PPE — a Guide for Care Homes.
+There are also posters to display in order to remind staff of the precautions they need to take.

 The PPE resource for domiciliary care workers sets out similar guidance to that provided for care homes.